n8taylor/cs5830_project3/README.md

 This project involves using multiple analysis techniques to explore Pokemon data.
 The dataset contains information on Pokemon species, types, moves and stats.

 ## Dataset Description
 We utilized the PokeAPI dataset for our analysis.
 The data is up to date with the latest official values from the games.
-This API also includes data on other Pokemon related entities such as items and combat.
+This API also includes data on other Pokemon related entities beyond the creatures: Berries, Contests, Encounters, Evolution, Games, Items, Locations, Machines, and Moves.
+This is a very powerful comprehensive dataset that allows for analysis of any Pokemon-associated data that one could imagine.

 ## File Structure
 - `project3.ipynb`: Jupyter notebook containing the analysis code.